The Plan Framework: Three Imperatives to Achieve Shared Prosperity

 Pioneering Innovation: An innovative, entrepreneurial spirit statewide.

-While the needs of individual industries may differ, the “4ps” provide a framework for thinking about how we improve the business climate.
-Finding the right mix of the 4ps that supports our key traded sector industries is the key task of community and policy leaders working to strengthen our economy.
+While the needs of individual industries may differ, the Four Ps provide a handy way to think about how we improve the business climate.
+Finding the right mix of the Four Ps that supports our key traded sector industries is an important task for community and policy leaders working to strengthen our economy.